edgedb/easy-edgedb/chapter9/index.md

   };
 ```

+That looks correct!

-If we had said yes to dropping `link 'lover'`, then it would have created these commands instead:
+If, on the other hand, we had said yes to dropping `link 'lover'`, then we would have seen these commands instead:

 ```edgeql
 ALTER TYPE default::Person {